Multi-Asset Bubbles Equilibrium Price Dynamics: Introduction

 On the other hand, the DU model setting contains some simplifications that make their model far from the real market setting and limit their results to the experimental context.
 For instance, the trading on one asset can trigger price changes on other assets, and, as seen during the Flash Crash of 2010, instability can influence a large set of assets, \cite{CFTC}.
 The execution of asset portfolio orders, and more generally, the commonality in liquidity across assets, \cite{chordia2000commonality}, \cite{tsoukalas2019dynamic}, may cause price changes among assets and due to cross-impact effects trigger significant instabilities effects across all market segments, \cite{cordoni2020instabilities}.
 Therefore, in a multi-asset market, can the price bubble of one asset propagate to all the other assets?
 How would this propagation be characterized?
 Can spillover effects or specific (factorial) trading strategies, triggered by the bubble of one asset, also affect other assets' price dynamics?

-Interestingly, \cite{caginalp2002speculative} partially explored the above questions through experiments\footnote{\cite{fisher2000experimental} also conducted a similar two-assets market experiment.
-They investigated the dynamics of exchange rate between two assets, reporting that this rate converged quickly to its theoretical value.}, where the presence of price-bubbles tends to increase volatility and diminishes prices of other stocks. \cite{Ackert2006art, ackert2006origins}, have also investigated experiments with two assets, analyzing the effects of margin buying and short-selling where one of the asset is a lottery asset.
+Interestingly, \cite{caginalp2002speculative} partially explored the above questions through experiments, where the presence of price-bubbles tends to increase volatility and diminishes the prices of other stocks. \cite{fisher2000experimental} also conducted a similar two-assets market experiment.
+They investigated the exchange rate dynamics between two assets, reporting that this rate converged quickly to its theoretical value. \cite{Ackert2006art, ackert2006origins}, have also investigated experiments with two assets, analyzing the effects of margin buying and short-selling where one of the asset is a lottery asset.
 Furthermore, \cite{oechssler2007asset} performed experimental markets where five different assets can be traded simultaneously.

-However, to the best of our knowledge, poor attention has been given to the study of multi-assets experimental markets employing agent-based modelling approaches to investigate the price-bubble mechanism.
+However, to the best of our knowledge, little attention has been given to the study of multi-assets experimental markets employing agent-based modelling approaches to investigate the price-bubble mechanism.
 A recent further extension in a two-asset market of the DU model was proposed by \cite{cordoni_2021_simulation}, where the role of market impact was investigated in the price bubble formation.
-In particular, each agent is designed in order to follow different factor-investing style strategies, where traders decide to buy or sell assets depending on the factor they have chosen.
-They found evidence that the liquidity mechanism which generates the price bubble does not involve a symmetric cross-impact (i.e., the price changes in one asset caused by the trading on other assets) between the two assets.
+In particular, in \cite{cordoni_2021_simulation} each agent is designed in order to follow different factor-investing style strategies, where traders decide to buy or sell assets depending on the factor they have chosen.
+The authors found evidence that the liquidity mechanism which generates the price bubble does not involve a symmetric cross-impact between the two assets, i.e., they found that the price changes in one asset is caused by the trading on other assets.

-We present the different factor trading strategies characterizing the equilibrium prices on the two asset extension.
-When traders follow a factor trading strategy, the average price dynamics of the value asset will display a misvaluation.
-This difference between average prices and fundamental value of the value asset is triggered by the supply and demand imbalance generated by traders at the end of the market session when the speculative asset price-bubble declines.
-We investigate under which conditions this ``contagion" effect of the price-bubble shape on the value asset, triggered by the sharp decline at the end of market periods, depending on the factor chosen by agents.
+We present different factor trading strategies characterizing the equilibrium prices on the two asset extensions.
+When traders adopt one of these factor trading strategies, the average price dynamics of one of the assets reveals a misvaluation.
+The difference between the average price and the fundamental value of this asset arises from the supply and demand imbalance generated by traders at the end of the market session, resulting in a ``contagion" effect between the price dynamics of the two assets.
+We investigate the conditions under which this ``contagion'' effect occurs depending on the factor chosen by agents.